Sumendhs01/Breast_Cancer_prediction_SVM/README.md

 5. Model Evaluation: Evaluate the model's performance on a separate test dataset.
 Measure key evaluation metrics such as accuracy, and confusion matrix to assess the model's ability to predict breast cancer accurately.

+The successful completion of the "Breast Cancer Prediction using SVM" project resulted in the development of a highly accurate model for predicting breast cancer diagnosis.
+With an impressive accuracy of 0.98, the SVM-based classifier demonstrated its potential to assist medical professionals in identifying malignant and benign tumors more effectively, potentially leading to earlier diagnoses and improved patient outcomes.
+The project not only showcases the power of machine learning in healthcare but also contributes to ongoing efforts in breast cancer research and diagnosis.